 Diwali is celebrated to commemorate the returning home of Lord Rama after an exile of 14 years in the woods.
 Lord Rama defeated Ravana and rescued his wife, Sita with whom he returned to Ayodhya.
 In this memory, the people laid diyas and lit the whole town.
 As a result, Diwali is called the festival of lights and it is also the festival of happiness.

 However, there are different beliefs for the celebration of Diwali In Hinduism.
-In Kerala, the festival when celebrated when Lord Krishna killed demon Narakasura.
-Similarly, it also marks the wedding day of Goddess Lakshmi’s with Lord Vishnu.
+In Kerala, the festival is celebrated to celebrate the victory of Lord Krishna who kills the demon Narakasura.
+Similarly, it also marks the wedding day of Goddess Lakshmi with Lord Vishnu.

 Sikhs celebrate Diwali in remembrance of the release of the sixth Guru, Guru Hargobind and 52 other princes who were imprisoned by Emperor Jahangir in 1619.
-On Diwali, the Golden Temple in Punjab glorifies with lighting.
+On Diwali, the Golden Temple in Punjab is lit up with lighting.

 Widely, the celebrations of Diwali go on for 5 days that start with Dhanteras and end with Bhai Dooj.